DogFeederDevelopers/Dog-Feeder/README.md

 # ESP32 Project - Automatic dog feeder

 This project is an ESP32-based automatic dog feeder system that uses the Blynk platform for monitoring and controlling.
-It allows the user to schedule meal times, reset the feeding tank, and feed the dog manually.
-The system also has LEDs that indicate the status of the feeding tank, and a servo motor that controls the feeding mechanism.
+It allows the user to schedule meal times, reset the feeding tank, and feed the dog automatically.
+The system also has web-dashboard and LEDs that indicate the status of the feeding tank, and a servo motor that controls the feeding mechanism.
 ___

 ## Installation